 - It is a painting which dates back to the late first century CE.

-- The modelling is soft and the outlines are merged with the body volume, creating the effects of three-dimensionality.
+- The modeling is soft and the outlines are merged with the body volume, creating the effects of three-dimensionality.

-- Light red, brown, green and blue colours are used in the picture.
+- Light red, brown, green, and blue colors are used in the picture.

 - On the other side of the image, Vajrapani Bodhisattva has been painted.

 - He holds a vajra in his right hand and wears a crown.

 - Similar pictures can be seen in other caves too.
 However, pictures in Cave No. 1 are among the best surviving paintings of Ajanta.

 - The theme of Mara Vijaya has been painted in the caves of Ajanta, but only cave no.26 has a sculptural representation, sculpted on the right wall.

 - The panel shows the image of the Buddha in the center, surrounded by Mara’s army.

 - The event is the part of enlightenment and Mara represents desire.

 - It is the personification of mind that the Buddha went through at the time of enlightenment.